tencent cloud

 $conf->setDefaultTopicConf($topicConf);

-// Set the field to LOG_DEBUG for debugging
+// Set it to LOG_DEBUG if debugging is enabled.

 //$consumer->setLogLevel(LOG_DEBUG);